opensearch-project/documentation-website/_install-and-configure/install-opensearch/index.md

 # Installing OpenSearch

-This section details how to install OpenSearch on your host, including which [ports to open](#network-requirements) and which [important settings](#important-settings) to configure on your host.
+This section provides information about how to install OpenSearch on your host, including which [ports to open](#network-requirements) and which [important settings](#important-settings) to configure on your host.

 For operating system compatibility, see [Compatible operating systems]({{site.url}}{{site.baseurl}}/install-and-configure/os-comp/).